How to Scrape Google Trends Data Using Python

 await page.goto("https://google.com")

-Step 2: Navigating and downloading data from Google Trends
+Step 2: Navigating and Downloading Data from Google Trends

 Next, navigate directly to the Google Trends page where the required data is located.
 Google Trends provides options for downloading the data directly in CSV format, which facilitates the extraction process.
 Automate the action of clicking the "Download" button to begin the data download.
 This allows for the extraction of trend data without manual intervention.
 Once the “Download” button becomes visible, the automation should proceed to click it, initiating the download of the CSV file that contains the needed trend data.